 Copyright © 1989 by Bill and Sally Fletcher

 This photograph was taken during the 1989 apparition of this comet, using a 16-inch f/4.5 Newtonian telescope and Tech Pan film.
-Other comet images, as well as numerous deep sky objects can be found on their website.

 The comet was discovered on 1847 July 20, when Theodor Johann Christian Ambders Brorsen (Altona, Germany) found it in Aries while sweeping for comets in the morning sky.
 He described it as a weak nebulosity, without a noticeable condensation, and noted its movement toward the northeast.
 The comet was independently discovered by K. G. Schweizer (Moscow) on August 11, when it was described as round, without a tail.
 Although it was obvious the comet moved in an elliptical orbit, estimates of the orbital period ranged from 71 to 99 years, with 71 to 75 years seeming most likely.
 Predictions were made indicating the comet would return sometime between 1919 and 1922.